sweetysrm/linux/README.md

  --------------------------------------------------------

  go to sigle user mode

  boot with previous kernel
- login to vm then unistall latest kernel and then reinstall the kernel. reboot
+ login to vm then unistall latest kernel and then reinstall the kernel. reboot boot with previous kernel login to vm then unistall latest kernel and then reinstall the kernel. reboot